* UK economy grows 0.3 pct qq in Q2

 * Sterling edges down after data

-The figure was in line with the median forecast in a Reuters poll of economists and it capped off the weakest first half to any year since 2012.
+The figure was in line with the median forecast in a Reuters poll of economists and capped the weakest first half to any year since 2012.

 "To me, this is the final nail in the coffin for an August rate hike," said Alan Clarke, head of European fixed income strategy at Scotiabank.

-Britain's economy grew 1.8 percent in 2016 -- among the fastest of the world's seven largest major advanced economies, defying widespread predictions of recession after the vote to leave the European Union.
+Britain's economy grew 1.8 percent in 2016, among the fastest of the world's seven largest major advanced economies and defying widespread predictions of recession after the vote to leave the European Union.

-But the Brexit vote did lead to a big fall in the value of sterling, which has pushed up inflation, gnawing at consumers' disposable income this year.
+But the Brexit vote in June 2016 did lead to a big fall in the value of sterling, which has pushed up inflation, gnawing at consumers' disposable income this year.